-Pressure compensating emitters attempt to ensure even discharge across a range of working pressures.
-The pressure:flow relationships of these emitters is not constant across the working range.
+Pressure compensating emitters attempt to ensure even discharge across a range of working pressures generally by automatically adjusting the size of the orifice in response to pressure variation.
+This is called a dynamic response.

-Because of the unpredictable nature of pressure:flow in compensating emitters or sprinklers, the PRESSURE:FLOW RELATIONSHIP IS NOT USED in assessment of causes of flow variation in these systems.
+Because of the dynamic nature of pressure:flow in compensating emitters or sprinklers, measurement of the PRESSURE:FLOW RELATIONSHIP would not normally show the cause of flow variation in these systems.
+Flow variation in compensated emitters is more often due to manufacturing faults or maintenance requirements, i.e. the pressure compensating function simply does not work, or the emitter is blocked.